aaronsisler/applications.formula.ui/README.md

 ## TODOs

-- Find a way to save user id, name, etc. for users who login and need to be added as a manager
+- Having a proper application submission page with loading etc.
 - Create an icon version of the logout such that it can fit nicely on the navbar
+- DONE: Find a way to save user id, name, etc. for users who login and need to be added as a manager